 From artist colony to thriving craft destination

-Tryon Arts and Crafts School is a regional center for arts and crafts in the Appalachian Foothills.
+Tryon Arts & Crafts School (TACS) is a regional center for arts and crafts in the Appalachian Foothills.
 The school was established in 1960 as a key part of the grassroots movement that led to the development of Tryon as an artists’ colony.

 TACS opened the Heritage Collection (partially funded by the Blue Ridge National Heritage Area) as a permanent installation in 2008, exhibiting over 200 artifacts native to Western North Carolina and specifically the Tryon area, some dating back to 1775.
-On display are animals, dolls and tiny pieces of furniture from the original Tryon Toy Makers and Wood Carvers as well as Cherokee artifacts, pottery, forged tools, quilts, weavings, furniture, musical instruments and paintings.
+The collection features animals, dolls, and tiny pieces from the original Tryon Toy Makers and Wood Carvers, as well as Cherokee artifacts, pottery, forged tools, quilts, weavings, furniture, musical instruments, and paintings.

-For hours and other information, visit their website.
+For hours and other information, visit TACS’ website.